 ★ Light Test: If you hold your fabrics or your masks up to the light, you can see how densely woven the fabric is.

-★ Spray Test: If you spray water through a mask – or layers of fabric – to a mirror, you can well see its permeability.
+★ Spray Test: If you spray water through a mask – or layers of fabric – to a mirror, you can well see the permeability.

-★ Smoke Test: If you inhale smoke and exhale it inside the mask, you should see clearly if there are any gaps or leaks.
+★ Smoke Test: If you inhale smoke and exhale it inside the mask, you can clearly see the path of the air flow.

 My printed files are not true size.
 What can I do?

-Can I sew this mask without a sewing machine or somewhat simpler?
+Can I make this mask without a sewing machine, or simpler?

 To sew this mask on a serger, you proceed as instructed until folding and pinning the pleats.
 Then, take the strips of fabric, fold top and bottom to 8 cm / 3,2” length and fold them in half so the right side is facing out.
 Lay the folded strips on your piece, with all cut edges facing the same direction.
 Then stitch the tunnel with one seam instead of the usual two!
 When you wear the mask, the tunnel folds out, so that you can't even see the overlocked edges :)